-Even at age 46, Lee Haney’s Herculean physique mirrors his equally impressive credentials.
+Even at over the age of 50, Lee Haney’s Herculean physique mirrors his equally impressive credentials.
 As the unprecedented winner of eight consecutive Mr. Olympia titles, besting Arnold Schwarzenegger’s seven-file record, Lee is an icon in the fitness industry.
 Lee was the 1st 8 time Mr. Olympia and the youngest to retire at the age of 31.

 Now retired from his historic body building career, Lee’s focus has turned to educating others.
 Within the sports and fitness arena, Lee is revered among his peers for his comprehensive personal training techniques as well as his contributions to the integrity of exercise in general.
 Professional athletes and coaches look to Lee for goal-specific sports training and nutrition programs during the off-season and for injury rehabilitation.

 - Evander Holyfield sought out Lee to run his training programs before fighting in two heavyweight title defenses.

 - Lee also joined forces with Philadelphia 76er’s Shawn Bradley in order to strengthen and build up the hoopster’s post-injury.

 - Lee worked with Gary Sheffield to improve his overall performance and transform him from a shortstop into a powerful right fielder.

 How does an athlete choose Lee Haney?
 “I read about him and it was a fantasy of mine to work out with Lee Haney” recalls Sheffield; one of Haney’s many admirers.

 Lee’s popularity and respected position within his field have provided him with a lengthy list of awards and recognition including Proclamations from three cities and distinguished acknowledgments from The President’s Council on Physical Fitness, The United States Sports Academy and The International Federation of Body Building.